 Fortunately, at Pinnacle Dental we’re well trained at diagnosing and treating periodontal disease.
 To benefit your health, we offer non-surgical scaling and root planing (sometimes referred to as a 'deep cleaning') as a first-line therapy to treat and manage your disease.
-After reviewing your x-rays and taking measurements of your gums, the hygienists along with Dr. Miller will determine exactly what type of non-surgical therapy will be used to treat your active disease.
+After reviewing your x-rays and taking measurements of your gums, the hygienists along with Dr. Freeman will determine exactly what type of non-surgical therapy will be used to treat your active disease.

 Scaling and root planing is similar to the typical scaling you receive during a routine oral hygiene visit, but also significantly more in-depth.
 After numbing the affected areas, the hygienists use an ultrasonic scaler to smooth the tooth and root surfaces along with removing diseased soft tissue.
 Usually one or two segments of your mouth will be done at one appointment.

 Periodontal scaling and root planing is the most conservative way to treat your periodontal disease; however, some areas of severe disease that do not respond to treatment might require referral to a specialist.
 We look forward to slowing or stopping this disease process and will keep you advised of the status of your condition as it heals.